 - Water well to establish the plant, and use liquid fertilizer occasionally in the spring.

-- Thyme requires little watering once established.
+- Thyme requires little watering once established as it is a drought-tolerant herb.

 See: Herb planter ideas – clever ways to display herbs